robertdp/purescript-web-router/README.md

       , "ContactUs": "about" / noArgs
       }

--- | This is route parser we need to pass to the driver.
+-- | This is the route parser we need to pass to the driver.
 -- | It can produce any route which allows the parser to return a value of `NotFound` instead of failing. parseRoute :: forall  String -> Either RouteError Route parseRoute = parse routes